dxlliv/planner/docs/getting-started.md

 }
 ```

-## Set up a new user

-After creating the profile configuration, create the user folder in `public/user/instagram/`
+After creating the profile configuration, make a new folder in `/public/user/instagram`
 and place the `config.json` you just prepared, making sure to provide a valid JSON.

 ::: tip NOTE